neuralvis/elpa-mirror/gnu/el-search-readme.txt

 match in that buffer or file.
 With S-tab you can (un)collapse all file sections like in `org-mode' to see only file names and the number of matches, or everything.
-Tab folds and unfolds expressions (this uses hideshow; initially, all expressions are folded to one line) and also sections at the beginning of headlines.
+Tab folds and unfolds expressions (this uses hideshow) and also sections at the beginning of headlines.

 Multiple multi searches